 Prague - 4

-Fees include Welcome Cocktail, Conference pass for 2 days, breaks and networking, exhibition, business lunch and Gala Dinner, as well as a complementary attendance to the Workshops on Day 3.
+Fees include Welcome Cocktail, Conference pass for 2 days, breaks and networking, exhibition, business lunch and Gala Dinner.
+Workshops on Oct 11 are complementary.
+Trainings on Oct 11 are subject to a fee.

 *Academic fee is only applicable to registrants from universities or research institutions that do not use Digimat for commercial purposes either in their research establishment or in other commercial/industrial entity.